rcos/VRCTF_RCOS/Documentation/Apple_Compile_How_To.md

         - on the right side of the arrow, change "Any iOS deice (arm64)" to your iPhone name.
 This can also work directly on the mac, and it will work.
 For that, you can choose "My Mac (Designed for iPad)"
     - press run
         - it takes a bit; it's a big project.
 XCode will still be up, and has a live console for what is being displayed.
 If you are displaying on the iPhone, the app will open itself.

+## Phone Settings
+- You need to download TestFlight for this to work.
+- I chose to run on my iPhone.
+First, the phone needs to actually be plugged into the laptop through a cable.
+This cannot be done wirelessly.
+- Go to Settings >> Privacy & Security >> Security (scroll all the way down) >> Developer Mode: ON
+    - this might ask you to restart your phone. do it.
+- This direction applies for after the build works, but for this one you go to: Settings >> General >> VPN & Device Management
+    - Tap your developer certificate → Trust